maxz1985/docs/Writerside/topics/RDS-MySQL-Add-On-Prem-Replica.md

 # RDS MySQL Add On-Prem Replica

-AWS RDS cannot add an on-prem replica directly.
+AWS RDS can't add an on-prem replica directly.
 * Create a DB user to be used for replication to on-prem
 * Create RDS Read Replica in AWS
 * Confirm that replication is up to date on Replica